 This article is the first of my Legends of Self Improvement series where I share the lessons found from studying legends of personal achievement.
 I hope to inspire you to chase your dreams and develop your own internal greatness.

 Internal Greatness: Henry Ford’s Training Period

 As he matured, so did his knack for tinkering.
-As a nineteen year old, Henry Ford holed himself up in his parent’s barn where he had his machine shop.
-The small shop consisted of everything the young man would need to tool a steam engine.
+As a 19-year-old, Henry Ford holed himself up in his parent’s barn where his machine shop consisted of everything he would need to tool a steam engine.

-The dream burned inside of Ford, but he had to continue feeding it for 14 years before that dream became a working gas engine.
+The dream burned inside Ford, and he continued to feed it for 14 years until the dream became a working gas engine.
 I like to picture the scene as a Rocky montage with Eye of the Tiger playing in the background and Henry Ford working year after on his secret obsession.

 In these early years, Henry Ford laid the foundation of his own internal greatness.
-This titan of business lived his legend in the quiet work hours of his hidden workshop.
+This business titan lived his legend in the quiet hours of his hidden workshop.
 During this time, he hand machined the best automobile engine the world had ever known.

 Ford’s training regiment and destination was unique to his personality and talents.

-In contract, Men like Rockefeller, Napoleon, and Thomas Edison developed their own unique brand of internal greatness.
-They were common people like you and me who cultivate the uncommon habits, passions, thoughts, and resources of internal greatness long before the world outside recognized their external greatness.
+In contrast, men like Rockefeller, Napoleon and Thomas Edison developed their own unique brand of internal greatness.
+They were common people like you and me who cultivate the uncommon habits, passions, thoughts and resources of internal greatness long before the world outside recognized their external greatness.

 They lived their legend.